N8WM/lethal-com-mods/README.md

 </div><br/>

+## Disabling or reenabling mods
+If you wish to disable mods to play with someone who does not have them, there is a script to do this.
+- Open the Lethal Company game folder:
+  - `Game settings button` > `Manage` > `Browse local files`
+- Double-click the `toggle_mods.bat` or `toggle_mods` file (the `.bat` extension may or may not be visible on your computer)
+- This will disable your mods if they were previously enabled
+- Double-click the file again to reenable the mods

+## Adding your own mods
+Feel free to add your own mods to the Lethal Company game folder like normal, just understand that making changes to existing files on your computer may cause merge conflicts during future updates (see the [resolving merge conflicts](#resolving-merge-conflicts) section for details).
+If you would like to push your own mods or updates to the repository here on GitHub for everyone to use, there are several additional steps you need to follow.
+You need to create a GitHub account, configure your computer's Git profile, add an SSH key, and either make a pull request on a new branch, or I need to add your GitHub account as a contributor.
+If you are interested in being a contributor or learning more about this process, send me a Discord DM.

 ## Resolving merge conflicts
 If you have made changes to your own mods that conflict with the updates you are pulling, you may have what is known as "merge conflicts" when pulling the most recent changes.
 If that is the case and you would like to revert your own changes and update with the most recent changes to this repository, You may do so.
 - Ensure your mods are *enabled* using the `toggle_mods` file, as seen in the [disabling or reenabling mods](#disabling-or-reenabling-mods) section